ShogunPanda-archive/broccoli-callback/README.md

 https://sw.cowtech.it/broccoli-callback

-A plugin to execute any code with Broccoli builds.
+A plugin to execute any code within Broccoli builds.

 To use it, simply create a new instance of the plugin passing a callback function.